The Therapy Journal

 What BACP Accreditation Means and Why It Matters Right Now

-Therapy in the UK is not statutorily regulated, which can make choosing a therapist confusing.
-This article explains what BACP accreditation means, what it doesn’t mean, and how it can help clients orient themselves in an uncertain landscape.
-This post is written to inform rather than persuade.
+Therapy in the UK is not statutorily regulated, which can feel confusing when choosing support.
+This article explains what BACP accreditation actually means, what it does not guarantee, and how it can help people make informed therapy decisions.

 What Therapists Feel But Rarely Say